tldr-pages/tldr/pages/common/gcloud-config.md

 `gcloud config list`

-- Create a new named configuration:
+- Create a new configuration with a given name:

 `gcloud config configurations create {{configuration_name}}`